-Technological advances have been critical to the development of modern culture and business; however, the environment has suffered drastically as a consequence.
-Increased knowledge and understanding of the impact of societal systems on our environment is essential to addressing these consequences through the development of sustainable business practices.
+While technological advances have been critical to the development of modern culture and business, the environment has suffered drastically.
+Increased knowledge and understanding of the science behind societal environmental impacts is essential to finding sustainable solutions.
+You can play an important role in this process.

 The Bachelor of Science degree with a major in Environmental Science emphasizes the physical, chemical, and biological sciences, and incorporates coursework in social sciences, history, literature, and business.
-You will have the flexibility to specialize in areas of interest such as toxicology, sustainable development, resource and wildlife management, land use and reclamation, and green manufacturing, among others.
+You will be able to specialize in areas of interest such as ecosystems and biodiversity, environmental analysis and assessment, sustainability and environmental management, and climate change.

-You will be exposed to important environmental issues facing society by participating in research activities in well-equipped laboratories on campus and at various field sites, including wetlands, coastal habitats, and woodlands.
+You will be exposed to important environmental issues by participating in research activities in well-equipped laboratories on campus and at various field sites, including wetlands, coastal habitats, and woodlands.
 Enrollment for this major is limited to 40 students, who will benefit from dedicated faculty advising, an action-oriented curriculum, and team research.
 Students in this program have conducted research funded by the National Science Foundation and the National Aeronautics and Space Agency.
 Projects have focused on pollution in Narragansett Bay, climate change models, Giant Panda ecology and evolution, and plant fossil analyses, using a variety of analytical instrumentation.
 Majors will also have the opportunity to study at the prestigious China University of Geosciences, Wuhan.

 Future careers, post-grad opportunities